aaronh65/dqn-pong/README.md

 - try ablation with masking out less things

 ### Results
-We tested 2 baselines - the grey was the original simple DQN implementation as described in the original paper and the brown  was a DQN using a ResNet feature encoder.
-Both show good asymptotic performance, though there is slightly more consistency with the simple baseline.
-However, even though the simple baseline takes longer in terms of steps to converge, it reached convergence in 21 hours of wallclock time while the ResNet baseline reached convergence in 2 days of runtime.
+The baseline we used was the simple DQN implementation as described in the  paper and the original brown  was a DQN using a ResNet feature encoder.
+It reached convergence in **** hours of wallclock time.
 The simple baseline reached the best reward in about 600K steps.

 ![baseline val results](assets/baselineval.png)

-We then used our approach to train a set of 4 autoencoders where each autoencoder had a different latent space size (16 is green, 32 is purple, 48 is yellow, and 64 is blue).
-The actual file size of each compression is
+We then used our approach to train a set of 4 autoencoders where each autoencoder had a different latent space size (k=1 is green, k=2 is purple, k=3 is yellow, and k=4 is blue).
+The actual file size of each compression is (7.7 x k) kB.

 ![](assets/nomaskval.png)